intel/llm-on-ray/docs/finetune.md

 ### Validated Models
-The following models have been verified on Intel CPUs or GPUs.
+The following models have been verified on Intel CPUs or GPUs, and Habana Gaudi devices.
 |Model|CPU|GPU|HPU|
 |---|---|---|---|
 |llama/llama2|✅|✅|✅|